-Why the 24% Tax Bracket Is a Sweet Spot (CPA Explained)
+Why the 24% Tax Bracket Can Be a Planning Sweet Spot

 If you fear “getting killed” by a higher bracket, you’re picturing a guillotine.
 The U.S. uses marginal rates.
 Think stacked wedding cake: each tier has its own label, and only the top slice of your income is taxed at the higher tier.